Arjun624/Image-Processing-Assignment/USEME.md

 ## RUNNING THE PROGRAM AND VALID INPUT:
 - To run the program, go to the ImageProgram class and run the main method.
-- No command line arguments are required to run the program.
+- No command line arguments are required to run the program, although the user can input a file name as a command line argument and the program will run the commands in that file.
+- If no command line arguments are provided, the program will prompt the user for input.

 **ALL INPUTS ARE CASE SENSITIVE**